BleuLlama/LlamaVampireDrive/README.md

     [User]---[Keyboard]---[   -> (LLVDrv commands)
                               -> (user input)
+							 <-> (disk)

                                  ( Miniterm+LLVDrv )

                                      (LLVDrv commands) <-
-                                                (disk) ->
+                                                (disk) <->
                                           (user input)  -> ]---[USB Serial]---[RC2014]

 # Protocol: From Terminal ^P

-LLVDrv commands may have a "capture from Terminal" version, along with their standard "escape sequence from target" protocol.
+There are set of LLVDrv commands that can be operated from the terminal side, however there are also some that have support from the target via a protocol described later.

-This interface is based on a simple control key, then a letter (or multiple letters).
-The control key is ^P.  Naturally, to actually send a ^P to the target, you would press it a second time.
+The terminal interface is based on a simple control key, then a letter (or multiple letters).
+The control key is ^P (control-p).
+Naturally, to actually send a ^P to the target, you would press it a second time.

-When the system is doing one of its tasks, it may ignore the ^A key pressed, for example when binary data or text file data is being sent to the target, as that takes place further down the chain.
+When the system is doing one of its tasks, it may ignore the ^P key pressed, for example when binary data or text file data is being sent to the target, as that takes place further down the chain.